jreisinger/docs/data/notes/sec/net-sec.md

 Anti-DDoS

-* too make fake requests or too much useless traffic deny service for legitimate users
+* too many fake requests or too much useless traffic deny service for legitimate users
 * consider if anyone is going to care to knock you off the Internet and how big a problem is it for you if they do

 IDS/IPS